 On the 2+ hour wildlife boat tour to Aialik Bay, we often encounter whales, sea lions, mountain goats, sea otters, and other wildlife.
 In contrast to a large tour boat ride, the water taxi we use is small and provides an intimate experience, with your knowledgable guide always by your side.
 Learn about the area and wildlife from people filled with local stories and experience, as you connect with this inspiring place.

 Once in Aialik Bay, we will get dropped off at our launch beach, just over 3 miles from Aialik Glacier.
 After an ice safety talk & paddling 101 from your guide, you’ll spend around 3 hours kayaking.
 Your exact route will depend on the day’s conditions (tides, wind, weather, ice, and wildlife) and your group.
 The dramatic fjord landscape is unparalleled in its rugged and humbling beauty.
 Sitting in a kayak at the water’s surface, you’ll experience the raw power, magic, and beauty of Aialik Glacier.
 We’ll eat a picnic lunch, enjoy hot drinks, and hear stories about why these tidewater glaciers are so important to the marine ecosystem.

 The water taxi will pick us up at the same beach we were dropped off at, and we’ll have another 2+ hours to look for whales and wildlife on the boat ride back to Seward.
 You’ll be back at the kayak shop by 5:30 or 6 pm.

-Weather Permitting operates three other water taxi vessels as well, which offers us flexibility and back up options, should a vessel need maintenance or have schedule conflicts.
+Weather Permitting operates a total of three water taxi vessels, which offers us flexibility and back up options, should a vessel need maintenance or have schedule conflicts.
 No other water taxi company in Seward has this level of infrastructure or flexibility when it comes to vessels available.
 We are incredibly grateful to be working with this experienced, professional water taxi.

 The two most popular things to do in Seward are boat tours & kayak tours.
 Our Aialik Glacier Day Trip provides guests with an intimate & meaningful combination of both in just one day!